locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/copy_constructors.md

 }
 ```

-A struct can be copied if all its members can be copied and in this case "name" cannot be.
-The "name" field is of type String and that does not implement the Copy trait.
-However it implements the Clone trait.
+A `struct` can be copied if all its members can be copied and in this case `name` cannot be.
+The field is of type `String` that does not implement the `Copy` trait.
+However `String` implements the `Clone` trait.

-A Clone trait can be derived or explicitly implemented.
+A `Clone` trait can be derived or explicitly implemented.
 We can derive it if every member of the struct can be cloned which in the case of Person it can:

 ```rust
 #[derive(Clone)]